PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 validity, and idempotence; existing shape tests preserve all static, dynamic, speculative-branch, and no-op guards.

+Exact rank-four binary layout mismatch adaptation is owned by `passes/binary_layout_adapter.py`.
+It remains distinct from indexed stale- adapter removal and transpose-bridge reduction: this compatibility guard inserts a missing input-1 Transpose only when the two full static shapes are exact NHWC/NCHW permutations.
+Its four historical production positions call one lowerer wrapper.
+The owner retains the bounded binary-op set, permutation precedence, quantization cloning, fixed-point restart, and terminal prune.
+Synthetic tests cover both directions for every supported binary operator, dynamic/equal/non-permutation no-ops, idempotence, and wrapper equality.
+The current corpus measurements are zero-owner evidence; differential indexing or broader inference is not combined with the mechanical ownership move.

 Rank-four channelwise broadcast-constant repair now builds one `ModelIRGraphIndex` instead of independently scanning the graph for producers, consumers, and binary candidates.
 Exact ADD/SUB/MUL/DIV/MAXIMUM/MINIMUM/POW